vinooMj/My-Blockchain-Notes/AMM.md

 A Guide to Automated Market Makers (AMMs) 💱

-🟢 Automated market maker (AMM) is a protocol used by decentralized exchanges (DEXs) like Uniswap, Sushiswap or Pancakeswap.
+🟢 Automated market maker (AMM) is a protocol used by decentralized exchanges (DEXs) like Uniswap, Sushiswap or Pancakeswap

 Instead of relying on traditional financial intermediaries, AMMs use automated smart contracts to pair crypto buyers with sellers.